 The Atlantic Ocean hurricane season runs from June 1 through November 30.
 Although weather events have been recorded outside these months, the greatest concentration occurs during this period.
-Prior to their onset, leading forecasters in the United States anticipate their number and magnitude.
+Before their onset, leading forecasters in the United States anticipate their number and magnitude.
 After 2020 in which all historical records were broken, with 20 named storms - of which 13 were hurricanes - the trend would seem to continue in 2021.

 Weather experts at Colorado State University, led by Phil Klotzbach, announced that they expect 17 tropical storms, of which 8 could become hurricanes.
 A normal season is considered one that has up to 12 named storms and 6 hurricanes.
 A tropical storm is considered a hurricane when wind speeds exceed 120 kilometers per hour.